 - Inventory what you are doing, data capturing, what are people sharing, how are they sharing, what is the current landscape.

-- Take this landscape share it with everyone in the company ask, What are we missing?
+- Take this landscape, and share it with everyone in the company ask, What are we missing?
 Is this what you currently do?
 What steps are we forgetting?

-- As a team identify what you want to keep doing, plus the reasons you want to keep doing it.
-Identify what you want to stop doing, plus the reasons you want to stop doing it.
+- As a team, please identify what you want to keep doing, plus the reasons you want to keep doing it.
+Please identify what you want to stop doing, plus the reasons you want to stop doing it.